Have you ever had a photo session where afterwards, you felt like everything was off? Well, guess whatâŚÂ

 Val Temirov: The Bully / Best Friend / Nerd

-The trick is to find and work with photographers who create an environment that is conducive to speaking up by simply asking you what you think of the makeup, the hair, the wardrobe etc.
+The trick is to work with photographers who create an environment that’s conducive to speaking up by asking you what you think of the makeup, the hair, and the wardrobe.

 Related article: What Does “Interviewing” Photographers Really Mean?